Program: Communicology (BA)

 4) For your program, the percentage of courses that have course SLOs explicitly stated on the syllabus, a website, or other publicly available document is as follows.
 Please update as needed.

-We assess Communicology majors' acquisition of fundamental content in human communication as presented in our required classes: SP301, Theories in Speech Communication; Sp 251, Public Speaking; SP302, Introduction to Inquiry; Sp364, Persuasion; SP370/470 (students choose between Verbal or Nonverbal Communication); and SP381, Interpersonal Communication.
-Specifically, an instrument was developed that uses a multiple choice format to assess students' knowledge of the content areas covered by our core courses.
+While revising our assessment program we continue to collect data using our present assessment plan.
+We assess Communicology majors' acquisition of fundamental content in human communication as presented in our required classes: COMG301, Theories in Speech Communication; COMG251, Public Speaking; COMG302, Introduction to Inquiry; COMG364, Persuasion; COMG370/470 (students choose between Verbal or Nonverbal Communication); and COMG381, Interpersonal Communication.
+Specifically, a multiple choice instrument is used to assess students' knowledge of the content areas covered by our core courses.
 At the end of each semester, all graduating majors are required to complete the assessment instrument online, and the results are compared to data from a control group (students who have taken no, or very few, Communicology classes).

 Ad hoc faculty group